A BigNumber is an object which safely allows mathematical operations on numbers of any magnitude.

 Returns a BigNumber with the value of BigNumber with bits beyond the bitcount least significant bits set to zero.

-Two's Complicment is an elegant method used to encode and decode fixed-width signed values while efficiently preserving mathematic operations.
+Two's Complement is an elegant method used to encode and decode fixed-width signed values while efficiently preserving mathematical operations.
 Most users will not need to interact with these.

-Returns a BigNumber with the value of BigNumber converted from twos-compliment with bitwidth.
+Returns a BigNumber with the value of BigNumber converted from twos-complement with bitwidth.

-Returns a BigNumber with the value of BigNumber converted to twos-compliment with bitwidth.
+Returns a BigNumber with the value of BigNumber converted to twos-complement with bitwidth.